Events, Festivals and Exhibitions

 It’s common to witness Thai people’s faces smeared with a white paste during the water festival.
 Called Din Sor Phong, the powder is a mineral made of marlstone and originates from a village in Lopburi Province that bears the same name.
 Mixed with scented water and made following a recipe of herbal medicine, it’s used to cool the skin, to minimise rashes and respiration, and is also believed to help with acne.
 Just don’t get it in your eyes – if that happens then rinse with clean water.

-Origin of Songkran
+Origins of Songkran Festival

 It’s believed that this water festival originated from the Holi Festival in Mumbai (formerly Bombay) and Delhi, India, where it signifies the end of the harvest year.
 Instead of water, during Holi the Indian people splash different colour – or tika – pigments on one another, which stands symbol for chasing away society’s dark forces.

-Songkran in Chiang Mai
+Songkran Festival in Chiang Mai

-The most famous Songkran festivities take place in Chiang Mai and during this period the city is swamped with both Thais and tourists.
+One of the he most famous Songkran festivities take place in Chiang Mai and during this period the city is swamped with both Thais and tourists.
 If you are not faint of heart then the best experience is on the streets around the moat that surrounds the historical centre.
 Most activities take place at the north and east sides of the old town.

 To discover more about Thailand, read Travel Begins as 40’s ‘Essential Thailand Travel Guide for the Over 40s’.